bpuig/laravel-subby/docs/v5.x/models/plan-subscription-model.md

 $user->subscription('main')->renew(3); // This will triple the periods.
 CAUTION: If your subscription is 2 'month', you'll get 6 'month'
 ```

-Canceled subscriptions with an ended period can't be renewed.
+Canceled subscriptions can't be renewed.
 Renewing a subscription with trial period ends it.

+When a subscription has already ended time ago and now is renewed, period will be set as if subscription started today, but when
+a subscription is still ongoing and renewed, start date is kept and end date is extended by the amount of periods specified.

 ## Cancel a Subscription